 The Company is in the process of completing its formal valuation analysis to identify and determine the fair value of identifiable tangible assets acquired related to this acquisition.
 Thus, the final allocation of the purchase price may differ from this preliminary allocation, based on completion of the valuation of the identifiable intangible assets.
-A total of \$192,500 has been allocated to property and equipment with the remaining \$2,207,500 allocated to goodwill.
-Changes in the estimated valuation will likely result in adjustments to goodwill.
+A total of \$192,500 has been allocated to a non-compete agreement, and \$77,000 allocated to an intellectual property agreement with the remaining \$2,045,500 allocated to goodwill.
 The Company does not expect the adjustments to be material.